Oluwashina/Oluwashina/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
-I'm Oluwashina, and I love to code and build awesome projects.
+I'm Oluwashina, and I love to code and build a`wesome projects.
 I'm passionate about technology and enjoy exploring new tools and frameworks.

 ## About Me